Hi lady friends!

 I'm still not good at self-care, even though it's something I've helped teach and work with others around for ten years.
 But I do believe we teach that which we most need to learn.
 What I am getting better at is noticing when my bad habits rear up, and checking them.
 And growing some patience, as well as the ability to edit better.

-NOTE: Comments must be approved before appearing.
+Comments must be approved before showing up.